makubacki/tianocore.github.io/Who-we-are.md

 steer the technical direction of EDK II project hosted on Tianocore.org.

 The technical development community will be assisted by the Stewards.
-Current Stewards body includes technologists from Apple Inc., Intel Corporation, Nuvia Inc, and Red Hat, representing diverse areas to maintain a healthy ecosystem.
+Current Stewards body includes technologists from Apple Inc., Intel Corporation, NUVIA Inc, and Red Hat, Inc., representing diverse areas to maintain a healthy ecosystem.

 ## Members of the TianoCore Community